Lybecker/azure-secure-networking-for-devs/exercises/instructions/0-prerequisites.md

 1. Run the script to provision resources

+    PowerShell:

     ```ps1
     .\0-prerequisites.ps1 -TeamName <your team name>
     ```

+    Bash:

+    ```bash
+    ./0-prerequisites.sh <your team name>
+    ```

+    > Make sure your working directory is `scripts` when running the script.
+This is because the web app code package to deploy is referenced using a relative path.
+    >
     > Team name should be given as lower case alphanumeric characters with the maximum length of 10.
     >
     > There are three locations (regions) we will be using during the exercises as described in the table below: